Faaizz/terraform_eks_with_ghcr/README.md

 # Terraform EKS + GHCR
 Terraform IaC Solution to Provision an AWS EKS Cluster with GitHub Container Registry.

-This setup would serve to establish a container orchestration platform for Wayne-Yokohama Equity Partners (WYEP).
+This setup would serve to establish a container orchestration platform.

 A cluster-specific VPC ensures isolation from other resources of the cloud network.